 ONLINE RESOURCES

 Mindfulness is so widely practiced, researched, and accepted at this point that there are far too many resources to list in one place.
-Here are some places to find information, research, discussion, community, and guided exercises.
-Whether you like books, websites, podcasts, or apps, we hope you will find something that connects for you.
+Here are some resources to find information, research, discussion, community, and guided exercises.
+Whether you like books, websites, podcasts, youtube videos or apps, I hope you will find something that connects for you.
+These are just some of my go-to favorites.

 BOOKS